WARP-LAB/WARP-GUIDES-WEBPACK/05-webpack-guide-lint/readme.md

 Use existing `webpacktest-babel` code base from previous guide stage.
 Either work on top of it or just make a copy.
 The directory now is called `webpacktest-lint`.

 Make changes in `package.json`.
-Make changes in `index.html` (`index-manual-approach.html`) to reflect host change to `webpacktest-lint.dev` if you are not using HTML building as discussed in *htmlbuild* stage of this guide.
+Make changes in `index.html` (`index-manual-approach.html`) to reflect host change to `webpacktest-lint.test` if you are not using HTML building as discussed in *htmlbuild* stage of this guide.

 ---
 # ESLint